CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 The included example `.gitlab-ci.yml` files are created and defined specifically to separate out the complex logic of each job from the pipeline and job definition.
 In the `.gitlab-ci.yml` examples, each job has a single `script:` line.
 Each single `script:` line is a call to another shell script.
 This makes the `.gitlab-ci.yml` file neater, cleaner, and easier from which to start.

-As a starting point, use a `.gitlab-ci.yml` file from one of the golden standard demo topologies as the starting point for your `.gitlab-ci.yml` file.
+Use a `.gitlab-ci.yml` file from one of the golden standard demo topologies as the starting point for your `.gitlab-ci.yml` file.
 The `.gitlab-ci.yml` file from the Cumulus Networks reference topology (cldemo2) does not contain a provision stage that calls an Ansible playbook to deploy a network configuration.

-In our examples on Gitlab, we make use of [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to package the the base CI/CD scripts and the Cumulus Reference Topology itself (the Vagrantfile).
-This is only due to the need for reuse, but for production networks, this can all be packaged together in the same project.
-We do not normally recommend using a submodule unless there will be shared code across multiple projects.
+The examples on Gitlab make use of [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to package the base CI/CD scripts and the Cumulus Networks reference topology itself (the Vagrantfile).
+This is only due to the need for reuse, but for production networks, you can package all this together in the same project.
+Cumulus Networks does not recommend using a submodule unless you have shared code across multiple projects.

 When Git submodules are not in use for the project, you can remove the `variables:` key in a job, which is only required when the project is using a submodule.
 For example: